moni27us/moni27us/README.md

 - 👋 Hi, I’m MONISHA GOPINATH
-- 👀 I’m interested in coding coding coding ...
+- 👀 I’m interested in coding, problem solving ...
 - 🌱 I'd love to connect with people who are notoriously smart
 - 💞️ I’m looking to collaborate on projects in AWS, Google cloud or any coding project
 - 📫 Reach me through linkedin https://www.linkedin.com/in/monisha-gopinath-ab650139